THISISDINOSAUR/Anatomy/README.md

 - Preset inheritance
 Would be useful to define presets relative to other presets (e.g have a general Stegosauria, and then define Stegosauridae relative to that, etc.).
 Could have a concept of abstract presets, that are for inheriting from only, and don't represent real creatures.

-### Web UI

-- Request timeout
-Due to request smoothing, if a request takes a long time, it will block all other requests.
-There should be some kind of timeout on this.

 ### dinosaur.anatomy

 - Protodinosaur
-Refactor dinosaur layout so that default position is as close to a protodinosaur as possible..
+Refactor dinosaur layout so that default position is as close to a protodinosaur as possible.
 Then progressively define presets further and further down the phylogentic tree.

 ## Potential future features